-A 28-year-old hard worker from right down the road in Lincolnton, North Carolina.
-The father of two young daughters, who enjoys riding motorcycles, cars, being outdoors and on the go.
+Mett Dillon Duncan, a hard-working 28-year-old from right down the road in Lincolnton, North Carolina.
+Dillon, the father of two young daughters, enjoys riding motorcycles, cars, outdoors, and being on the go.
 Sounds like your typical young man living a nice life, right?

-My name is Dillon Duncan, I’m 28 years old, I’m a Heavy Equipment operator.
-You know like bulldozers and excavators.
+My name is Dillon Duncan.
+I’m 28 years old, and I’m a Heavy Equipment operator.
+You know, like bulldozers and excavators.
 The really really big ones, I’m talking the kind that haul 40-100 tons.
 The kind we played with when we were kids.
-I have two daughters, one is 2 and my oldest is 8.
+I have two daughters, one is 2, and my oldest is 8.
 They are the reason I keep going.

 So, it was a day like any other.
-I finished up at work, closed and locked up everything as that is my responsibility.
+I finished up at work, closed, and locked up everything as that is my responsibility.
 Put my riding jacket, gloves, and helmet on.
-I remember pulling out of the job site taking a right and then as I crossed into the next intersection I saw the oncoming driver make a left-hand turn in front of me without even slowing down.
+I remember pulling out of the job site taking a right, and then as I crossed into the next intersection, I saw the oncoming driver make a left-hand turn in front of me without even slowing down.
 The report said she was traveling between 40 and 45 mph.
-The next thing I remember was waking up in the hospital and the cops were asking me who took my helmet off and informed me that it was laying beside me at the scene.
-To this day I have no idea who took my helmet off.
+The next thing I remember was waking up in the hospital, and the cops were asking me who took my helmet off and informed me that it was laying beside me at the scene.
+To this day, I have no idea who took my helmet off.
 My work uniform was cut from my body.
-When I initially woke up in the hospital I was informed that I had 2 shattered arms, punctured lungs, major concussion, a huge gnash on the inside of my right thigh.
-My eyes were blood red, I cried blood for a week.
+When I initially woke up in the hospital, I was informed that I had two shattered arms, punctured lungs, a major concussion, a huge gash on the inside of my right thigh.
+My eyes were blood red.
+I cried blood for a week.
 Every time I moved the pain was so bad that I cried.
-I have 32 pieces of titanium shared between my two arms.
-21 in my left arm and 11 in the right arm.
-I was out or work for four and a half months.
+I have 32 pieces of titanium shared between my two arms—Twenty-one in my left arm and 11 in the right arm.
+I was out of work for four and a half months.
 My arms hurt all the time.
 And I’ll have that pain for the rest of my life.

 My mailbox was full of letters from attorneys.
 I had a package from Jason in there as well.
 I just started calling them.
 They all wanted to come out and speak with me.
-Now my house is out in the county mind you.
+Now my house is out in the country, mind you.
 It’s what I consider a nice piece of homestead.
-I had attorneys pulling up in their fancy cars, shaking my hand, and immediately using hand sanitizer afterwards.
-This is the country, you might get a little mud on your tires, I guess that was a major concern of theirs.
+I had attorneys pulling up in their fancy cars, shaking my hand, and immediately using hand sanitizer afterward.
+This is the country.
+You might get a little mud on your tires.
+I guess that was a major concern of theirs.

 Would you recommend LOJET to your friends and family?
 For sure!!
 Without a doubt!